 - Provide your business name and reason for contacting when customers opt-in to receive messages

 At Hiya, we want to help you earn trust through providing identity for your customers.
 Our reputation management software provides your business with legitimacy by preventing imposters from spoofing your phone numbers.
 Hiya Connect also authenticates your calls so that your customers always know it’s you calling.

 The Federal Communications Commission is constantly evaluating the TCPA to keep up with the modernized industry.
 From extending TCPA regulations to text messaging in 2015 to recent lawsuits about whether or not Facebook messaging should be restricted by the FCC, it’s clear that consumer privacy is more important now than ever before.

 If you haven’t already, now is the time to conduct an internal audit of how well your contact center is aligned with the Telephone Consumer Protection Act.
 Making the necessary adjustments now will prevent potentially disastrous effects in the future.

-If you’d like to learn more about current trends that are influencing the call center industry in 2021, download our State of the Call Report.
+If you’d like to learn more about current trends that are influencing the call center industry, download our State of the Call Report.